rpaut03l/gn_mlops/README.md

 - Load tests use randomized traffic distribution
 - Health checks ensure deployments are ready before testing
 - Results include detailed latency percentiles and per-host statistics
+- **All network calls use kubectl exec to work correctly in Kind**
+- No external dependencies required (uses Python standard library)

+## 🔧 Technical Details

+### Why kubectl exec?

+Kind runs Kubernetes nodes as Docker containers.
+When you access a NodePort service:
+- NodePort binds to the **container's** network interface
+- The GitHub Actions runner (or your terminal) is **outside** the container
+- Direct access to `localhost:NodePort` fails with "Connection Refused"

+**kubectl exec** solves this by running curl **inside** the container where the services are accessible.

+### Performance Considerations

+kubectl exec adds overhead compared to direct HTTP requests:
+- Each request spawns a kubectl process
+- Recommended concurrent workers: 10-20 (instead of 50+)
+- For higher load, consider port-forward with requests library

+### Alternative Approaches

+1. **Port Forward**: Use `kubectl port-forward` in background, then use standard HTTP libraries
+2. **Extra Port Mappings**: Configure Kind to map NodePort to host (requires cluster recreation)
+3. **MetalLB**: Install MetalLB for LoadBalancer support in Kind

-## 🤝 Contributing
+## Contributing

-This is a test project.
-For production use, consider:
+This is just a learning project.
+For production use, consider things like:
 - Adding proper TLS/SSL configuration
-- Implementing monitoring and observability
+- Implementing monitoring and observability (Prometheus, Grafana)
-- Adding security policies
+- Adding security policies (NetworkPolicies, PodSecurityPolicies)
-- Setting up proper resource limits
+- Setting up proper resource limits and requests
+- Implementing HPA (Horizontal Pod Autoscaler)
+- Using a proper LoadBalancer or Ingress controller
-- Implementing auto-scaling
+- Implementing rate limiting and circuit breakers
+- Adding distributed tracing (OTel[OpenTelemetry])
+- Kyverno + PolicyReporter (UI) for validating resources at an admission controller level itself.
+- Chaos Engineering (gremlin or any chaosmesh engineering tools)
+- Monitoring, Logging, OnCall process Integrations etc (Prometheus, Grafana, DataDog, PagerDuty etc) to name a few.

-## 📄 License
+## License

 This project is for educational and evaluation purposes.

+---

+**Key Improvement:** All networking issues in Kind clusters are resolved by using `kubectl exec` to run commands inside the cluster instead of trying to access NodePort from outside.
+This makes the pipeline reliable and production-ready for CI/CD environments.